rai8d4/IT1600FinalProject/common-mistakes.md

 ## Making Too Many Changes in One Commit
 Small commits are easier to understand and undo.
-When you commit to many things at once, it's hard to tell where things went wrong (and they will almost always go wrong).
+When you commit too many things at once, it's hard to tell where things went wrong (and they will almost always go wrong).

 ## Panic When Something Goes Wrong
 Git stores history.
 Most mistakes can be fixed.